aam29dc/2d_game_engine/README.md

 [__ (9/27/2023) Learning SDL2 with modern C++__]
+Eventually I will come back to OpenGL after learning a decent amount of SDL.

 [__ (3/17/2022) Progress on PAUSE, as I continue to learn more openGL. __]